-As is true of so many retail disruptors, Feetz was born out of frustration.
+As is true of so many retail disruptors, Feetz was born out of frustration – explains founder Lucy Beard, who spoke exclusively to Retail Connections.

-Founder Lucy Beard hit on the concept behind her Tennessee-based shoe manufacturing operation while struggling to find a comfortable pair of size 7.5 to 8 shoes.
+Lucy hit on the concept behind her Tennessee-based shoe manufacturing operation while struggling to find a comfortable pair of size 7.5 to 8 shoes.
 Why, she asked, were people still buying shoes that fit them only approximately?
-Retail Connections spoke to her exclusively to find out…

 A foot in the door